vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 (2) Salutation to Vishvaksena, the commander-in-chief of Lord Sri Ranga, and who rules with his followers, such as Gajanana, and who is ever with Sutravati (his wife).

-(In the usual Guruparampara, Vishvaksena comes between Namm- azhwar and Lakshmi.
+(In the usual Guruparampara, Vishvaksena comes between Nammazhwar and Lakshmi.
 Here, Vishvaksena gets a whole stanza to himself; his name was omitted in the previous stanza.)
 </details>

 <details><summary>मूलम्</summary>